g0aty/SickoMenu/FEATURES.md

 - **Use Custom Guest Friend Code** Changes your new friend code to whatever you want as long as it's valid (Default: OFF)
 - **Spoof Level** Spoofs your level in game (Default: OFF)
 - **Spoof Platform** Spoofs your platform to whatever you choose (Default: OFF)
-- **+25 Mode** Disables anticheat so other SickoMenu users in your lobby can disable safe mode without being kicked (Default: OFF)
+- **+25 Mode** Disables anticheat while hosting.
+NOTE: Lobbies created in this protocol are hidden from regular players (Default: OFF)
 - **Spoof Game Version** Spoofs your game version to play with people on the latest version of Among Us (Default: ON: 16.0.5/16.1.0)
 ### Customization
 <img width="400" height="300" alt="Screenshot 2025-09-12 160946" src="https://github.com/user-attachments/assets/5e582be8-5ebc-4f2b-ace0-e399d8f8fb13" />